paty-oliveira/edit-analytics-eng-bigquery/README.md

 docker compose exec dbt bash
 ```

 4. Now you are in an interactive terminal where you can run dbt commands.
-Run the following to check if dbt is running properply:
+Run the following command to check if dbt is running properply:

 ```
 dbt debug